 Be patient, take constant progress photos, measurements, and make adjustments to your diet and training program when you feel it is necessary.

-You may need to go on a cut (where you lower calories below baseline) afterwards to remove some of the body fat that you have accumulated during your bulk, but if you’ve done everything correctly and been sensible with your calorie targets then you shouldn’t have much work to do.
+You may need to go on a cut (where you lower calories below baseline) afterwards to remove some of the body fat that you have accumulated during your bulk.
+However, if you’ve done everything correctly and been sensible with your calorie targets then you shouldn’t have much work to do.